Shakespeare - Hamlet - DVD Play Reviews

 Get yourself some Hamlet theatre tickets, to see a live theater production, by all means ~ I would certainly recommend that ~ but be sure to have your own copy, at hand, to view at your leisure.

 I have tried to include as many versions of 'Hamlet' as I can find, although I admit to not having seen them all.
-I shall try to make it clear which versions I am familar with.
+I shall try to make it clear which versions I am familiar with.

 The versions I describe are mostly available on DVD.
 Some are also available on VHS and some on Blu-Ray.
 The Gielgud audio version is on CD.
 It may be that VHS editions for some will only be found in a 'used' condition.